everit-org/json-schema/README.md

 * [Resolution scopes](#resolution-scopes)

-This project is an implementation of the JSON Schema [Draft v4][draft-zyp-json-schema-04] and [Draft-6](https://tools.ietf.org/html/draft-wright-json-schema-01) specifications.
+This project is an implementation of the JSON Schema [Draft v4][draft-zyp-json-schema-04] and [Draft v6](https://tools.ietf.org/html/draft-wright-json-schema-01) specifications.
 It uses the [org.json API](http://stleary.github.io/JSON-java/) (created by Douglas Crockford) for representing JSON data.

 # When to use this library?